Skipping The 2020 Census Citizenship Question? You'll Still Be Counted

 Critics of the question say the estimates of U.S. citizens the DOJ currently uses are sufficient, and they cite the bureau's own research suggesting that asking about citizenship on the census could lower the response rate among immigrants and communities of color.

 To fill in the blanks on 2020 census forms, the bureau is planning to use, for the first time, personal information from federal and state records, such as tax returns and Medicaid applications, as well as public utility records.
-The bureau has not responded to NPR's inquiry about whether these administrative records will be used to answer the citizenship question on incomplete questionnaires.
+The bureau directed NPR's inquiry about whether these administrative records will be used to answer the citizenship question on incomplete questionnaires to the Commerce Department, which declined to comment.

 Discouraging non-citizens?